• Skip to primary navigation

 Tag details

-By using the Tag details command you can see the Tag details and information from the commit that was tagged.
+Using the Tag details command, you can see the Tag details and information from the tagged commit.

 git show <tag_identifier>